GreptimeTeam/docs/docs/nightly/en/getting-started/quick-start.md

 Besides SQL, GreptimeDB also supports multiple protocols, one of the most popular is InfluxDB Line Protocol.
 By click `Ingest` icon in the dashboard, you can upload data in InfluxDB Line Protocol format.

-For example, choose `Miliseconds` in the input panel, and paste the following data into the input box:
+For example, choose `Milliseconds` in the input panel, and paste the following data into the input box:

 ```txt
 grpc_metrics,host=host1,method_name=GetUser latency=100 1720728021000